 - Resplash/Mysplash > Allows you to download beautiful and endless wallpapers from Unsplash, all free to use and modify

 - ScreenCam > A screen recorder, allows various customizations and recording modes, no ads and free

 - SecScanQR > A QR scanner app, really fast and lightweight

-- Send Reduced Free > This app allows you to share big images instantly by reducing them and remove PII (personally identifiable information) before sending them to someone
+- Send Reduced Free > This app allows you to share big images instantly by reducing them and removing PII (personally identifiable information) before sending them to someone

 - TrebleShot > This ingenius app allows you to share files over a WiFi connection, in a really fast way, without even having internet access, to other devices

-- Tusky > Tusky is a client for the Mastodon platform that I use to access my personal Mastodon instance (Mastodon replaces Twitter)
+- Tusky > Tusky is a client for the Mastodon platform (Mastodon replaces Twitter)